kuuhaku86/catering_family_api/README.md

         As an owner,<br /> I want to update a customer’s order<br /> So that I can modify info related to the order<br />
       </td>
       <td>
+        Assumptions: From the user story description for this point, I assume that the owner just need to update the order status and can't edit the other attributes.<br/><br/>
         <strong>
           <code>PUT /api/orders/:order_id</code> &ensp;: Edit a order
         </strong><br/>